-Local Housing Market Assessments (LHMA) are conducted by the Council's Affordable Housing Officer to identify strategic housing priorities within the locality.
-Whilst assessing the local housing market as a whole, the most recent LHMA 2012 also specifically estimated the need for affordable housing within the County Borough.
-Overall, there is a net need for 167 additional affordable housing units per annum comprising:
+Local Housing Market Assessments (LHMA) are conducted biennially by the Council's Affordable Housing Officer to identify strategic housing priorities within the locality.
+Whilst assessing the local housing market as a whole, the most recent LHMA also specifically estimated the need for affordable housing within the County Borough.
+Overall, there is a net need for 185.42 affordable housing units per annum, comprising:

 However, these figures are not annual delivery targets or even the solution to the affordability issues within the County Borough.
 They are instead an indication of the scale of the affordable housing problem and a benchmark to which the Council will work towards as far as practically deliverable.
 Additionally, it is important to emphasise that headline figures distort differences in sub market areas and between property types required.
-Hence, it is more important to focus on sub market needs and further information can be found in the LHMA 2012 report in this respect.
+Hence, more attention should be paid to the local housing need identified within this Assessment on a local area basis.

 How does the Council provide Affordable Housing?

 The Council will work with its partners and prioritise affordable housing delivery through a number of mechanisms, including:

 - Social Housing Grant (SHG) - a capital grant made available by the Welsh Government to provide new affordable housing.
 SHG is also used to provide much needed supported housing which is often difficult to deliver through any other mechanism.
 The Council coordinates distribution of SHG to our housing association partners based on agreed criteria relating to housing need and scheme delivery.